Attendee Survival Guide

 - Get Your Badge - Locate the registration room and get your badge.
 Pre-registering can help cut down on line times and get you in and out of reg in a jiff.
 Most cons have signs or maps which can direct you to Registration's location.
-Oh, and be sure to bring proper ID, too!
-Without proper ID we CAN NOT process you into the con (no matter how nicely you ask).
+At FA United, you can find maps conveniently located in the atrium and in convention space.
+Don't forget your ID, too!
+Without proper ID, we CAN NOT process you into the con (no matter how nicely you ask).

 - You Can't Be In Two Places At Once - This we have to remind even ourselves.
 You can't be everywhere at once, and may have to make some hard decisions.
 Case in point: two different friends could invite you out for dinner with them around the same time.
 Sometimes you can make a compromise that works out for everyone, but other times you may have to say no. Don't worry, your friends will understand.
 You can always get with them another time!

 - There Will Be Down Time - No matter how many events we have, no matter how much you plan, there will be down time.
 Don't be afraid to make things happen!
 Play Pokemon?
 Bring a copy, and be ready to challenge somebody at the con!
 Check out the zoo, draw in a sketchbook, head to the game room, see what your friends are doing.
 There's always something to do.
 Sometimes you just have to find it!

 - Be Open Minded - Don't be afraid to talk to strangers or meet new people.
 You could very well meet a new face that later turns out to be your best friend, and create a friendship that lasts a lifetime.